BeAPI/bea-media-analytics/README.md

 # BEA - Find Media

 If you want to see which media is used, or not, and where ?
 This plugin is for you.
-By installing this plugin you will index where your media are used and display further informations.
+By installing this plugin you will index where your media are used and display further informations but also warn you about deleting used medias.

 == BANNIERE ==

 # How ?

+A table is created for indexing where media are used.
+This is done when saving contents but could also be forced with the [wp-cli command](#force-indexation) or just by activating the plugin.

 # Requirements